SDGym: Low-Code Reinforcement Learning Environments using System Dynamics Models: Environment Design

 \subsection{Recasting SD for RL}

 Conventionally, SD allows a human agent to tweak initial conditions and observe the unfolding system trajectories over the entire simulation.
-We note that this `single-shot' interaction is less of feature and more of a limitation, stemming from having a large space of possible interventions.
-To address these challenges, we frame the task of finding interventions or combination of interventions in the SD model as an RL problem, which would enable the agent to make dynamic interventions over the simulation period, rather than just at the start.
+The simulation may be paused at various time steps to adjust interventions based on feedback.
+We note that this `single/few-shot' interaction is less of feature and more of a limitation, stemming from having a large space of possible interventions and time steps for humans to effectively operate.
+To address these challenges, we frame the task of finding interventions or combination of interventions in the SD model as an RL problem, which would enable the agent, based on human input, to make dynamic interventions over the entire simulation period, rather than just at the start or at a few time steps.
 Our problem framing for this approach is presented in Figure \ref{fig:rl_sd_mapping}.

 In this integrated framework, the state space \(\mathcal{S}\) and dynamics are governed by the underlying SD model, while the RL agent engages with this environment.
 An agent observes the environment, intervenes with an action \(a_t\) over discrete \(t \in T\) time steps, and receives a reward \(r_t\) for each action.
 The goal is to learn an optimal policy \(\pi^*\) that reflects the best decision making strategy in a given state \(s_t\) to maximize the cumulative reward.